Revision: Aug / 06:

 Kude said a recent cover-up of auto defects at Mitsubishi Motors Corp. and its truck making affiliate Mitsubishi Fuso Truck and Bus Corp have had led motorists to be more vigilant about notifying authorities of possible defects or safety concerns.

-Is it possible the fires are a reflection of possible design and manufacturing
+The fires are again simply reflection of design and manufacturing engineering

 Are these "Management Issues?"

-Warning for those that have just purchased that new car or truck and are unfortunate to end up in a vehicle crash, please remember as the sound of tearing metal invades your senses;
+Warning for those that have just purchased that new car or truck and are unfortunate to end up in a vehicle crash, please remember as the sound of screeching tires and tearing metal invades your body and your senses;

 [] the seat belt brackets may not hold,

-[] the frame or body may collapse when it should have held,
+[] frame and body welds will tear apart when they should have held,

 [] the air bags may get stuck,